Tasmania’s East Coast Wine Region stretches all the way from Bream Creek in the south to the area around St Helens in the north.

 A gambler by nature, many contemporaries saw him as a charlatan, exploiting a gullible government with promises of economic investment and growth that he could not keep, but more recently the historian, Tony Walker, has challenged that verdict, instead claiming Bernacchi as a man ahead of his time, as an enthusiastic promoter of East Coast wine who, with better luck and planning, could have reshaped the Tasmanian wine industry.

-The origins of the modern industry date from the plantings at Bream Creek by Bob Menary, with support from Claudio Alcorso (Moorilla /now MONA) in 1972, followed in 1979 by John Austwick’s Craigie Knowe vineyard near Cranbrook and Geoff and Susan Bull at Freycinet Vineyard the same year.
+The origins of the modern industry in Tasmania’s East Coast Wine Region date from the plantings at Bream Creek by Bob Menary, with support from Claudio Alcorso (Moorilla /now MONA) in 1972, followed in 1979 by John Austwick’s Craigie Knowe vineyard near Cranbrook and Geoff and Susan Bull at Freycinet Vineyard the same year.

-Today, there are around 22 vineyards producing almost 100 unique wines across the region, and we are very proud to represent and carry them all here at The Farm Shed East Coast Wine Centre.
+Today, there are around 22 vineyards producing almost 100 unique wines across the East Coast wine region, and we are very proud to represent and carry them all here at The Farm Shed East Coast Wine Centre.

 If you are visiting Bicheno, call in and taste a selection of wines from across the vineyard and purchase your favourites.
 If you are not in the area, check out our online shop which carries wines from most (if not all) East Coast Wine Region producers.
 We offer prompt and very affordable delivery around Australia, with international shipping available on request.